What is paranoia?

 - Paranoid schizophrenia – considered the most severe type.
 It is characterised by strange delusions, such as believing that one’s thoughts are being broadcast over the radio.
 Hallucinations, especially bizarre ones, are also common to the condition.
 A person with paranoid schizophrenia often finds the world confusing and functions poorly without treatment.

-The causes are unclear
+Causes are unclear

 The causes of paranoia are unclear and depend on the condition with which it is associated.
 Theories include: